 Science, Space & Robots expounds on the team's novel modeling methods:

 To deliver realistic performances, animatronic characters, like those in the Hall of Presidents attraction at Walt Disney World, must produce a vast range of facial expressions, each having different deformations and wrinkles.
 Manually designing the shape and material properties of a single skin that is able to achieve all of these targets is a complex and challenging task.
 The Zürich researchers have invented a computational method for automatically designing synthetic skin to match real individuals.
 The process starts by scanning 3D facial expressions from a human subject.
-Then, a novel optimization scheme determines the shape of the synthetic skin as well as control parameters for the robotic head that provide the best match to the human subject.
+Then, a novel optimization scheme determines the shape of the synthetic skin as well as control parameters for the robotic head that provide the best match to the human subject."Creating such figures," write the Walt Disney "imagineers" responsible for the novel face cloning method in an article describing their process, "is a difficult and labor-intensive process requiring manual work of skilled animators, material designers, and mechanical engineers."
+But as the video up top demonstrates, the end result is fantastic.

 [Disney Research via Science, Space & Robots]